apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 iOS Quirks
 ----------

-Including a JavaScript alert() in either of the callback functions can cause problems.
-Wrap the alert in a setTimeout() to allow the iOS image picker or popover to fully close before the alert is displayed:
+Including a JavaScript `alert()` in either of the callback functions can cause problems.
+Wrap the alert within a `setTimeout()` to allow the iOS image picker or popover to fully close before the alert
+displays:

     setTimeout(function() {
         // do your thing here!
     }, 0);